kolserdav/conhos-cli/docs/en/docs/HostingGolang.md

 ## 1. Installing the project management utility

+> If your project files are in a Git repository, then installing the utility is not necessary, since you can run the project from the browser.

 If you installed the [conhos](https://www.npmjs.com/package/conhos) utility earlier, then simply proceed to the next step.
 If not installed, then use [Instructions](./GettingStarted.md#introduction) to install.

 ## 2. Create a configuration file

+> If your project files are in a Git repository, you can create a configuration file from your browser.

 Configuration file for creating the `Golang` service in Container Hosting.
 More details in [Configuration File](./ConfigFile.md#example_configuration_file).